hao-mai/services/README.md

 This is my repo for all Django applications I will make in the future.
 It includes a swagger file to see all the endpoint users can interact with, such as:

 * Create a RESTful API that allows developers to interact with data stored in a database.
-This app will provide various functionalities and features for devs with data already generated and/or new data to be created for an app called VirtualLibrary.
+This app will provide various functionalities and features for devs with data already generated and/or new data to be created for an app called `virtual_library`.
 * Create a RESTful API that allows integrations to applications (Integrations API).
 TBD

+## Swagger file

+The `schema/` directory contained the swagger specificiation for our first API; virtual library.
+It can be used to automatically generate documentation and libraries for the API, it can validate incoming requests and outgoing responses.
+Developers can access the schema by visiting `/virtual_library/schema` endpoint or by viewing it on the web browser `/virtual_library/docs`
+ Here is the expected endpoints:

 ## Enviroment